-The Difference Between Cytoplasm and Protoplasm are confusing because the meaning they convey are often interchanged.
-It is now known that the “cell” comprises of many organelles (Ribosomes, Endoplasmic reticulum etc) which perform specific functions.
-These cells organelles are engulfed in a gel like substance called Cytosol.
+The difference between cytoplasm and protoplasm is confusing because their meaning is often interchanged.
+It is now known that the “cell” comprises many organelles (ribosomes, endoplasmic reticulum, etc.) which perform specific functions.
+These cell organelles are engulfed in a gel-like substance called cytosol.
 This is collectively known as cytoplasm.
 But it doesn’t include the nucleus.

-A protoplasm on the other hand, includes the cytoplasm + the nucleus.
-Therefore, cytoplasm is part of the protoplasm.
+A protoplasm, on the other hand, includes the cytoplasm + the nucleus.
+Therefore, the cytoplasm is part of the protoplasm.
 The other thing to note is that the term “Protoplasm” is no longer technically used and is considered obsolete in modern biology.
-The term was used in the 1800s and described a number of things over the course of a century.
-The term is now mostly accepted a general term for cytoplasm.
+The term was used in the 1800s to describe several things over the course of a century.
+The term is now mostly accepted as a general term for cytoplasm.

 Difference Between Cytoplasm and Protoplasm

 Cytoplasm makes up about 70% of the contents of the cell.
-It’s made up of structural filaments, and water.
+It’s made up of structural elements and fluid.
 Protoplasm consists of cytoplasm, the nucleus and the nucleoplasm.
-So essentially, protoplasm consists of all the organelles suspended in the cytosol, along with the nucleus.
+So essentially, protoplasm consists of all the organelles suspended in the cytosol and the nucleus.
 The two major differences between Cytoplasm and Protoplasm are summarized below:

 |Difference Between Cytoplasm and Protoplasm|

 |Consists of cytosol + cell organelles||Consists of cytosol + cell organelles + nucleus|

 |The term is still relevant in modern biology||The term is considered obsolete by today’s standards|